BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/08_2_Understanding_the_PSBT.md

 ## Summary: Understanding the PSBT Process

 Creating a PSBT involves a somewhat complex workflow of Creating, Updating, Signing, Finalizing, and Extracting a PSBT, after which it converts back into a raw transaction.
 Why would you go to all that trouble?
-You've already seen that it's the preferred way of signing multisig transactions in the modern Bitcoin world.
+You probably wouldn't on a singular transaction confined to your wallet (though we used that as an example here).
+However, you've already seen that it's the preferred way of signing multisig transactions in the modern Bitcoin world.
 It also has a number of other utilities, as outlined in the next section.

 ## What's Next?